MatuaDoc/OnslowCollege.github.io/11dit/programming/assessment.md

 ## Requirements

 1. welcome the user to the quiz.
 Make the topic clear to the user
-2. the quiz will have **at least** 20 questions (you may add as many as you like)
+2. the quiz will have **at least** 10 questions (you may add as many as you like)
+3. each question must have a correct answer — you may optionally add some incorrect answers for multi-choice questions (if you wish to have any)
-3. when the player starts, they are asked 10 questions
+4. when the player starts, they are asked all 10 questions
-4. each question has four answers each
-5. only one question is correct — the others must be incorrect
+5. each question a correct answer
-6. when the answers are displayed, they must always be in random order
-   - this is to prevent users from memorising the order
-7. the user must be able to answer each question in some way
+6. the user must be able to answer each question in some way
    - if you wish the user to type the answer:
       - you must give the user the point if they use the wrong case (upper, lower, etc.)
       - you do not need to give the user the point if they misspell it
    - if you wish the user to type a letter on number:
       - you must make it clear which letter/number matches which answer
-8. when the quiz is finished, show the player their score
+7. when the quiz is finished, show the player their score
    1. give a big congratulations to the user on a perfect score
    2. give a small congratulations the player on a score between 7-9
    3. if a user scores 6 or fewer, tell them to try again